Personalized News Recommendation with Context Trees: Preliminaries

+Because of the sequential nature of news reading, it is intuitive to model news browsing as a $k$-order Markov process \cite{Shani2005}.
+The user's state can be summarised by the last $k$ items visited, and predictions can be based only on this information.
+Unfortunately, it is not clear how to select the order $k$.
+A \emph{variable-order Markov model} (VMM) alleviates this problem by using a context-dependent order.
+In fact, VMM is a special type of context-tree model~\cite{Begleiter2004}.

+There are two key ideas behind a CT recommender system.
+First, it creates a hierarchy of contexts, arranged in a tree such that a child node completely contains the context of its parents.
+In this work, a context can be the set of sequences of news items, sequence of topics, or a set of topic distributions.
+As new articles are added, more contexts are created.
+Contexts corresponding to old articles are removed as soon as they disappear from the current article pool.

 The second key idea is to assign a local prediction model to each context, called an expert.
-Each expert gives predictions only for a subset of the space.
 For instance, a particular expert gives predictions only for users who have read a particular sequence of stories, or users who have read an article that was sufficiently close to a particular topic distribution.

-Recommending news articles depends on multiple parameters: the popularity of the news item, the freshness of the story, the sequence of news items or topics that the user has seen so far.
-We define an expert model for each of these properties and show how to combine them.

-For the sequence of items, we introduce three variations of the CT recommender system: \emph{a)} the standard Variable-order Markov Model (VMM) system models the context as an ordered sequence of \emph{news} items and the experts predict the next \emph{news} item, \emph{b)} the Content-based VMM (CVMM) system considers ordered sequences of \emph{topics} and the experts predict the next \emph{topic}, and \emph{c)} the Hybrid VMM (HVMM) recommender builds a context tree of ordered sequences of \emph{topics}, but the experts predict the next \emph{news} item.

-The CVMM and HVMM approaches look at sequences of best-matching topic for each item.
-However, it is possible that each context is limited because they assume contexts representing sequences of individual topics.
-We present a context-tree recommender system, called $k$-CT, which builds a tree on the partitions of the $k$-dimensional space of \emph{topic distributions}.

-For all those models, each context is associated to an expert who predicts the next item.
-A weight is assigned to each expert expressing how confident the expert is in its prediction.
-Recommendations are made by selecting a path in the context tree (i.e. a set of contexts), and combining the weighted predictions of each expert.
-In the VMM approach for example, we select the path matching the current sequence of read news items.
-The predictions are propagated along the path from the most general context down to the most specific context, and the weights of the corresponding experts are updated at the same time.

-We now detail the CT model and inference procedure for the VMM system.
-The remaining systems use an equivalent procedure.